-Net Change in Fund Balances - Total Governmental Funds \$ 23,868 Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances - Total Governmental Funds \$ 14,726 Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, assets are capitalized and the cost is allocated over their estimated useful lives and reported as depreciation and amortization expense.
-This is the amount by which capital outlays exceeded depreciation and amortization in the current period Capital outlay \$ 140,226 Depreciation and amortization expense (15,252) 124,974 The governmental funds report loan proceeds as an other financing source, while repayment of loan principal is reported as an expenditure.
-Interest is recognized as an expenditure in the governmental funds when it is due.
-The net effect of these differences in the treatment of general loan obligations is as follows: Proceeds from long-term debt (130,511) Change in Net Position of Governmental Activities \$ 18,331
+This is the amount by which capital outlays exceeded depreciation and amortization in the current period Depreciation and amortization expense (32,046) Change in Net Position of Governmental Activities \$ (17,320)

-NOTES TO FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 2014 See Independent Auditor's Report
+NOTES TO FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 2016 See Independent Auditor's Report